zheksoon/dioma/README.md

 Async injection has an undefined behavior when there is a loop with transient dependencies.
 It may return an instance with an unexpected loop, or throw the `Circular dependency detected in async resolution` error, so it's better to avoid such cases.

-As defined in the code above, you need to **wait for the next tick** to get all instance promises resolved, even if you use `await injectAsync(...)`.
+As defined in the code above, you need to use `container.waitAsync()` or **wait for the next tick** to get all instance promises resolved, even if you use `await injectAsync(...)`.

 Generally, if you expect your dependency to have an async resolution, it's better to inject it with `injectAsync`, as in the example above.
-But, you can also use `inject` for async injection as long as you wait for the next tick after it.
+But, you can also use `inject` for async injection as long as you wait for it as above.

 Tokens also can be used for async injection as well: